Jakho

 Graphics Card: NVIDIA V100 SXM2 16G

-The motherboard was purchased to accommodate the old 6th generation I5, and since a large graphics card is needed, I chose an M-ATX motherboard considering the size.
-It was available for just over a hundred.
-The old machine was compact and used DC power, so it wasn't worth much when sold.
-I found a G4400T low-power chip on Xianyu for over 20 yuan to install Debian as a NAS device.
+The motherboard was purchased to accommodate the old 6th generation I5 and needed to support a large graphics card.
+Considering the size, I chose an M-ATX motherboard, which can be found for just over a hundred.
+The old machine was compact and used DC power, so it wasn't worth much when sold, so I found a G4400T low-power chip on the second-hand market for over 20 yuan to install Debian as a NAS device.
 I chose the cheaper memory since the old motherboard wouldn't support frequencies over 2400.
-The hard drive was taken from the old machine, and I bought a 1T one from Dongzi International for 299 before the prices skyrocketed.
-Looking at the prices now, I regret not buying a couple more.
+The hard drive was taken from the old machine, and I bought a 1TB drive for 299 yuan before prices skyrocketed; now I regret not buying a couple more.

-The graphics card is the main highlight, the Tesla V100, specifically the SXM2 version, which requires a PCIE adapter card to be used on a home PC motherboard.
-The price of the adapter card is roughly the same as the graphics card, around 1300+, and I didn't buy the PCIE version directly because it was similarly priced but a bit more expensive.
-However, if the graphics card becomes outdated in the future, I can still use the adapter card and replace it with other SXM2 specification graphics cards, which are generally cheaper than the PCIE versions.
+The highlight of the graphics card choice is the Tesla V100, specifically the SXM2 version, which requires a PCIe adapter card to be used on a consumer PC motherboard.
+The price of the adapter card is roughly equal to that of the graphics card, around 1300+, and I didn't choose the PCIe version because it was similarly priced but more expensive.
+However, if the graphics card becomes outdated in the future, I can still use the adapter card and replace it with other SXM2 specification graphics cards, which are generally cheaper than PCIe versions.

 Why Not Choose Modified Graphics Cards#

-As we all know, the modified version of the 2080TI 22G is more cost-effective for rendering and drawing, and the Turing architecture is more advanced.
-However, considering that the memory chips have been replaced, stability has received many negative reviews online.
-After comprehensive consideration, I chose the server-specific computing card.
+It is well known that the modified version of the 2080TI 22G is more cost-effective for rendering and drawing, and the Turing architecture is more advanced.
+However, considering that the memory chips have been replaced, the stability has received many negative reviews online.
+After comprehensive consideration, I still chose the server-specific computing card.

 Modifying BIOS to Support Above 4G#

-After assembling the components mentioned above, I powered on the machine, but to my surprise, it wouldn't boot and went directly to the BIOS interface, displaying a long string of English messages indicating that there were insufficient PCI resources to drive the PCI devices.
+After assembling the components mentioned above, I powered on the machine, but to my surprise, it couldn't boot and went directly into the BIOS interface, displaying a long string of English messages indicating that it detected insufficient PCI resources and could not drive the PCI devices.

 image

 At this point, I hurriedly searched online for related cases to see if there were any solutions.
-I found one: in the motherboard BIOS, there is a switch called Above 4G, and setting it to enabled would solve the issue.
-If your motherboard BIOS can enable Resizable BAR, it’s even better to enable that as well, as it will enhance performance.
+I found one: in the motherboard BIOS, there is a switch called Above 4G, which needs to be enabled to resolve the issue.
+If your motherboard BIOS can enable Resizable BAR, that would be even better, as it will enhance performance.

 Additionally, it is important to note that enabling Above 4G means that the system boot mode must be changed to UEFI, and the CSM option in the motherboard BIOS needs to be set to disabled.
-You can find many tutorials online on how to reinstall the system via UEFI, which are quite simple, so I won't elaborate further.
+You can find many tutorials online on how to reinstall the system via UEFI; they are plentiful and straightforward, so I won't elaborate further.

 1. Enable Above 4G